jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 10- What are the regulatory compliance requirements?
 11- Quotes
 12- Innovations and "disruptions"
 13- DAG (Directed Acyclic Graph) vs blockchain
 14- Regulations
+15- The money flower
 APPENDIX
 NOTES-TIPS-LL(Lessons Learned)
 Contributing